Maltimore/gridsearch_helper/README.md

 - if you use data or other external files in your code, either these data need to be part of your git repository, or your code must use absolute paths to these data
 - Your code must be set up such that it takes a command line parameter `--path=...` and writes all its output in (subfolders of) this path

-## Usage - running gridsearch jobs
+## Installation and Usage - running gridsearch jobs
+First, make sure the follwing dependencies are installed:

+- PyYAML
+- click

 Place this repository anywhere on your system.

 You need to have a `YAML` file containing the default parameters, and one key `'gridsearch'`, which contains lists of values for each parameter to gridsearch over.
 In case you have your parameters nested, that isn't a problem, for the purpose of the gridsearch we assign parameters as if the nesting was flattened.